Ross Geller: Appearances

 Ross is a paleontologist and has a Ph.D.
 His romantic feelings toward Rachel Green (Jennifer Aniston), which began as a high-school infatuation, are an ongoing theme of his narrative arc.
 Likewise, their on-again, off-again romantic relationship is a nearly constant theme of Friends.

 Raised on Long Island, Ross is the elder brother of Monica Geller (Courteney Cox), and son of Jack (Elliott Gould) and Judy Geller (Christina Pickles).
 Ross and Monica are Jewish and see themselves as at least cultural Jews, with Ross taking a more active role in wanting to teach his son, Ben (Cole Sprouse), about the faith.
 Ross gets divorced and is newly single in the first episode because his wife, Carol (Jane Sibbett), has realized she's a lesbian.
 Later in the series, he dates Rachel, but they split up when he sleeps with another woman the night they decide their relationship is "on a break".
 After his relationship with Rachel ends, Ross marries Emily Waltham (Helen Baxendale), the niece of Rachel's boss.
 However, because Ross says "I, Ross, take thee, Rachel" instead of Emily during the nuptials, the marriage doesn't last long.
 In season 5, Ross and Rachel drunkenly marry in Las Vegas, and ultimately that marriage results in a divorce as well; however, they confess that if they ever got married properly it would be the one that lasted.
 Throughout the series, Ross gets divorced three times.
-In the first episode of Joey, the spin-off series, it is hinted that Ross and Rachel may have gotten married again, as Joey Tribbiani (Matt LeBlanc) tells his sister Gina (Drea de Matteo) that all of his friends are married.
+In the first episode of Joey, the spin-off series, it is hinted that Ross and Rachel may have gotten married again, as Joey Tribbiani (Matt LeBlanc) tells his sister Gina (Drea de Matteo) that all of his friends "got married."

 A running theme in Ross's narrative is his competition with Monica, manifested through wrestling and paranoia.
 As children, they took part in a family football game for the "Geller Cup" every Thanksgiving.
 This tradition ended in its sixth year after Monica "accidentally" broke Ross's nose.
 The siblings came up with a dance in primary school called "The Routine", which they performed as adults at Dick Clark's New Year's Rockin' Eve in a New Year's Eve TV broadcast.
 When they were children, Monica felt that their parents favored Ross, but as they grew up, she actually liked Ross as a person and loved him more than simply out of a sense of family obligation.
 As adults, they became close, though the competition between them was still visible, as seen in the season three episode, "The One with the Football".